kdahlhaus/Pedal-Plane-Avionics/README.md

 ### Layout on the SD Card
-All sounds are generally located in the root directory of the SD card with the following names:
+All sounds are located in the root directory of the SD card or in a directory off of the root.
+These are the required names:

 * bombdrop.wav
 * startup.wav  # played once on avionics start (the gyro spool-up)